New Student Orientation

 Do I have to attend Day One and Day Two of New Student Orientation?

 Yes, all students are required to attend both Day One and Day Two of New Student Orientation.
 Events taking place during Day One of New Student Orientation may not be repeated on Day Two, or vice versa.
-Please refer to our Schedule of Events page for a general list of times and events.

 Where can I view a schedule of events for New Student Orientation?